-The other two virtual phases will be phase B and phase C. It doesn't matter where which of the physical phases your VT is connected to.
+The other two derived phases will be phase B and phase C. It doesn't matter which of the physical phases your VT is connected to.
 Your starting point is always A.

-There are color coding schemes for the phases, but they vary so widely that I'm not going to try to reconcile this scheme with any of them.
-That exercise is left to the reader.
-The good news is that you really don't have to know what any of the phases are to complete this setup.
+There are color coding schemes for the phases, but they vary widely, so no attempt will be made to reconcile these instructions with colors or local alphanumerical designations.
+If your system uses designations A, B and C for the phases, it would avoid confusion if the VT could be plugged into your phase A. The good news is that you really don't have to know what any of the phases are to complete this setup.